JuliaAttic/SparseVectorsOLD.jl/README.md

 ## Views

-The package provides methods to obtain views of sparse vectors
+The package provides methods to obtain views of sparse vectors or individual columns of a sparse matrix:

 ```julia
 view(x)   # construct a SparseVectorView instance as a view of x